tsedio/tsed/packages/platform/platform-serverless-http/readme.md

 <hr />

 A package of Ts.ED framework.
-See website: https://tsed.io/
+See website: https://tsed.io/tutorials/aws.html

 ## Features

-This package allows the creation of pure Lambda AWS without mounting an Express.js/Koa.js server.
+This package allows the creation of a Lambda AWS with an Express.js/Koa.js server.

 It supports:

-- Creating multiple lambda in one file,
+- Mounting Express.js/Koa.js app with `serverless-http` module,
 - DI injection with `@tsed/di`,
 - Models mapping using `@tsed/schema` and `@tsed/json-mapper`,
 - Params decorators can be used from `@tsed/platform-params` to get Query, Body, etc...